 Audio Only – This type of baby monitor will only transmit sound between the handsets.
 The receiver will usually switch on when the baby begins to cry, and send the signal to alert the parents the child is awake and fussy.
 These tend to be cheapest and simplest, though you can find some audio-only baby monitors that include a wide range of useful features.

 Audio and Video – This type of baby monitor can transmit not only audio, but also video.
 Many video-capable baby monitors will have not only a built-in camera, but also night vision capabilities.
 After all, the baby is likely to be sleeping in a dark room, so you’ll need to be able to see when the baby is moving around or trying to climb out of bed.
 Thanks to the night vision/IR feature, you can watch your baby even in low-light environments.
 They tend to be pricier, though, so be aware that you’ll spend more for the device.

 Baby monitors transmit the sound and video in one of two ways:

-Analog – Analog baby monitors use a continuous signal (audio and/or video) and uses a series of electronics pulses to beam the signal from the transmitter to the receiver.
+Analog – Analog baby monitors use a continuous signal (audio and/or video) and use a series of electronic pulses to beam the signal from the transmitter to the receiver.
 The signal is broken into individual components, transmitted, then reassembled so it seems like one continuous signal of voice and video.

 Digital – Digital baby monitors encrypt a video or audio signal, scramble it into a series of codes, then use radio frequency waves to transmit that series of codes to the receiver.
 The receiver simply picks up the signal, puts the codes in the proper order, and plays the signal.